matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

-1) Specifying a default `m.room.retention` for rooms created on the server, as defined as a per-server implementation configuration option which inserts the state events after creating the room (effectively augmenting the presets used when creating a room).
+1) Specifying a default `m.room.retention` for rooms created on the server, as defined as a per-server implementation configuration option which inserts the state events after creating the room, and before `initial_state` is applied on `/createRoom` (effectively augmenting the presets used when creating a room).
 If a server admin is trying to conserve diskspace, they may do so by specifying and enforcing a relatively low min_lifetime (e.g. 1 month), but not specify a max_lifetime, in the hope that other servers will retain the data for longer.

   XXX: is this the correct approach to take?
 It's how we force E2E encryption on, but it feels very fragmentory to have magical presets which do different